randomphp/gcm/README.md

 $data = 'The quick brown fox jumps over the lazy dog';

 // Encrypt Data.
+// It's recommended to use version 2 for all new data, V1 is only here for backwards compatibility.
 $encryptedString = Encryptor::encrypt(
     plainText: $data,
     key: $key,
-    version: EncryptionVersion::V2 // It's recommended to use version 2 for all new data, V1 is only here for backwards compatibility
-);
+    version: EncryptionVersion::V2 // (This argument is optional) Defaults to EncryptionVersion::V2 );

 // Decrypt Data.